 MA: So, I actually gave them like a heads up about it.
-Because when we were doing other hauls, the drum was being lifted off of like the steel plate that's on the deck.
-I pointed it out to the captain and asked if that was normal, and he said like, yes, we've tried like welding or bolting it down better, but it just kind of does that.
+Because when we were doing other hauls, the drum was being lifted off of the steel plate that's on the deck.
+I pointed it out to the captain and asked if that was normal, and he said, "Yes, we've tried like welding or bolting it down better, but it just kind of does that."
 So, I was like, all right.
-So, for me, I'm just like something to keep an eye on.
-Then yes, a couple hauls later it snapped and pulled up.
-So, they at least, because I pointed it out to them, it felt like they weren't shocked or surprised by it.
-I don't know if I...
+So, for me, it was something to keep an eye on.
+Then, yeah, a couple hauls later it snapped and pulled up.
+At least, because I pointed it out to them, it felt like they weren't shocked or surprised by it.
+I don't know if I -